Calvin-Xu/Mogic/README.md

 ## Advantages of Using Mogic

 * Will run anywhere: All files the script requests are stored on Github server.
-    * if you want the (old) local version please request
 * Networking error report
 * Easy to use command-line interface
 * **Expandable & Modifiable**: easily expand by adding quotations